-The Employees' Provident Fund Organisation (EPFO) has no plans to increase its investment limit into India's stock exchange traded funds (ETF), Labour Minister Bandaru Dattatreya told Parliament on Monday.
+The Employees' Provident Fund Organisation (EPFO) has no plans to increase its investment limit than what it already does into India's stock exchange traded funds (ETF), Labour Minister Bandaru Dattatreya told Parliament on Monday.

 The expectations that the retirement-corpus guarding entity could increase its limit from 5 percent to up to 15 percent into such exchange traded indexed funds remained just that.

 In a written reply to the Lok Sabha on Monday, Dattatreya said that "at present there is no proposal under consideration of the government to enhance this limit."
 The retirement fund's central board of trustees (CBT) has only agreed to continue with 5 percent investments into ETF, but hasn't proposed any further increase.

 The CBT was expected to meet sometime before July 22.
 Also, both the labour minister and the finance ministry had granted an in-principle approval to extend investment into India's equities market.